sujal-0611/MLlabs/Lab3.md

-from tensorflow.keras.losses import SparseCategoricalCrossentropy from tensorflow.keras.optimizers import Adam import numpy as np
+from tensorflow.keras.losses import SparseCategoricalCrossentropy from tensorflow.keras.optimizers import Adam import numpy as np import os # Import the os module to use os.path.join
 ```

 **Exercise 3.1**: What are each of these libraries and functions used for?